August 9, 2021

 What is Trauma?

-Many people in this world have and continue to go through some sort of event that leaves them traumatized, but no matter how common this emotional trauma is, it’s not any easier to talk about.
+Many people in this world have and continue to go through some sort of event that leaves them traumatized.
+But no matter how common it is to experience trauma symptoms, it’s not any easier to talk about.

 Trauma is a big word with a lot of baggage attached, including what you went through, how it changed you, and what it left with you.
 Physical or emotional trauma can turn your world upside down and very confused about which way is up.